 Wrap it, tie it, change it!
 The amazing and versatile Infinity Dress is now available for 18” dolls, with skirt choices available in a short and full length, and an option for using differing fabrics for the bodice and skirt for your own unique designer look.
-The dress itself is very simple: it’s formed by joining four rectangles of varying sizes together, and sews together quickly.
+The dress itself is very simple: it’s formed by joining four rectangles of varying sizes together and sews together quickly.
 Like the “Big People” version, the straps have an infinite series of possibilities in the way they can be tied to form different looks—hence the name of the dress.
-It can be worn as a sun dress, party dress, bridesmaid’s dress, or an elegant formal, depending on the fabric, length, and how it’s tied.
-Make your own version of this PDF pattern, and you’ll have a blast playing with the straps and all their possibilities!
+The pattern also includes bonus craft instructions to make a pretty wrist corsage.
+The dress can be worn as a casual frock, a party dress, bridesmaid’s dress, or an elegant formal, depending on the fabric, length, and how the straps are tied.
+Make your own version, and you’ll have a blast playing with the straps and all their possibilities!

 Skill Level: Intermediate.
 Sewing skills required: straight stitching and gathering.

 What You Get: One 24 page sewing pattern that you digitally download as a PDF file so you can start your project immediately!
 The PDF sewing pattern provides full color step-by-step illustrated instructions.
 A PDF reader is required to view and print the files (example: Adobe Reader or Preview for MAC).
 The download link is received immediately after the transaction is complete.
 Print copies are NOT available.